20 Clever Logos with Hidden Meanings

 9. Cisco: More Than Just Lines

-When you first see it, the logo for Cisco might look like a set of vertical lines.
+When you first see it, the Cisco logo might look like a set of vertical lines.

 However, if you examine them closely, you will see that those lines make up the Golden Gate Bridge in San Francisco, where the company was established.